-Asked by Hayanhal more than 1 year ago
+Asked by Hayanhal 3 years ago

 It's my first time using sun beds and I wanted to know how long I should go for.
 I have researched this and I have heard different results from 3 mins to 11 mins - I hardly ever burn in the sun, so I think my skin can handle a long dose but I'm not sure I want to risk it.
 Also, how many visits to the sun bed will it take until I have a tan?
 Can I get one in one visit?

 Thanks for answering - your answer appears below

 calla 3 years ago

 Are you really sure you want to do this?
 There is a proven link between sun bed use and malignant melanoma.
 Please reconsider!

 Sources: Department of Dermatology, University of Iowa

 No there isn't - in fact quite the opposite!
 Two major studies attempted to prove a causal link between sunbed use and melanoma and concluded there wasn't one!
 The largest increased risk in UV exposure to developing skin cancer is from burning in natural sunlight and medical UV units!!!

 As you've been earlier advised that the use of sun bed is not worth the risk regardless of how little time you spend on there.
 Spray Tan is your best option, its very safe and you can go as brown as you want obviously you wouldn't want to be ridiculously brown.
 If you are any where close, our salon is iin Gravesend and we'll be happy to give you a perfect spray tan treatment.
 Please have a re-think and hope that helps?

 Hi, my advice would be don't!
 Sun beds have been proven to increase your risk of skin cancer, premature ageing and severely dried out skin.
 Sunless and UV free tanning is the only safe way.
 Sunbeds might seem quick and cheap but a spray tan is so much safer for you and will still leave you with a beautiful tan.